2021 Best Colleges for Interdisciplinary Studies

-Our complete ranking methodology documents in more detail how we consider these factors to identify the best colleges for Interdisciplinary Studies students.
+Our full ranking methodology documents in more detail how we consider these factors to identify the best schools for Interdisciplinary Studies students.

-Best Schools to Study Interdisciplinary Studies in United States
+Best Schools to Study Interdisciplinary Studies in the United States

 Top 10 Best Interdisciplinary Studies Colleges

-Marist College is a great choice for students pursuing a Interdisciplinary Studies major.
-Located in the suburb Poughkeepsie, Marist is a private not-for-profit college with a moderately-sized student population.
-A Best Colleges rank of 233 out of 1,715 colleges nationwide means Marist is a great college overall.
+Marist College is a good option for students pursuing a Interdisciplinary Studies major.
+Located in the suburb Poughkeepsie, Marist is a private not-for-profit school with a moderately-sized student population.
+A Best Colleges rank of 233 out of 1,715 schools nationwide means Marist is a great college overall.

-Marist College is one of the most popular school to study interdisciplinary studies in United States with more than 43 graduations last year.
-Marist College interdisciplinary studies graduates make $11,500 more than the standard interdisciplinary studies student.More… Request Information
+Marist College is one of the most popular college to study interdisciplinary studies in United States exceeding 43 graduates last year.
+Marist College interdisciplinary studies students earn $11,500 more than the average interdisciplinary studies grad.More… Request Information

-The University of Alabama is among your best bets if you're planning on studying interdisciplinary studies.
-Located in the medium-sized city Tuscaloosa, UA is a public school with a fairly large student population.
-A Best Colleges rank of 305 out of 1,715 colleges nationwide means UA is a great school overall.
+The University of Alabama is among your top options if you want to study interdisciplinary studies.
+Located in the medium-sized city Tuscaloosa, UA is a public college with a fairly large student population.
+A Best Colleges rank of 305 out of 1,715 schools nationwide means UA is a great college overall.

 In addition to its bachelor's programs, UA offers a Doctor's Degree (Research / Scholarship) in interdisciplinary studies.
-Interdisciplinary Studies graduates from The University of Alabama earn a boost of around $5,900 above the average earnings of interdisciplinary studies majors.More… Request Information
+Interdisciplinary Studies graduates from The University of Alabama get a earnings boost of about $5,900 above the typical earnings of interdisciplinary studies majors.More… Request Information

-Every student pursuing a degree in interdisciplinary studies needs to take a look at University of Central Florida.
-UCF is a very large public school located in the large suburb of Orlando.
+Every student pursuing a degree in interdisciplinary studies has to look into University of Central Florida.
+UCF is a fairly large public school located in the large suburb of Orlando.
 This school ranks 312th out of 1,715 schools for overall quality in the state of Florida.

-There are approximately 655 interdisciplinary studies undergrads studying this degree at UCF.
-Graduates of the interdisciplinary studies program report average early career earnings of $28,700.More… Request Information
+There are about 655 interdisciplinary studies undergraduates studying this degree at UCF.
+Grads of the interdisciplinary studies program report average early career income of $28,700.More… Request Information

-Lipscomb University is a good option for individuals pursuing a Interdisciplinary Studies major.
-Lipscomb is a small private not-for-profit school located in the city of Nashville.
-This college ranks 364th out of 1,715 schools for overall quality in the state of Tennessee.
+Lipscomb University is a wonderful option for students interested in a Interdisciplinary Studies major.
+Lipscomb is a small private not-for-profit school located in the large city of Nashville.
+This college ranks 364th out of 1,715 colleges for overall quality in the state of Tennessee.

-With 21 students enrolled, Lipscomb University is one of most popular colleges to study interdisciplinary studies in United States.
-Interdisciplinary Studies students from Lipscomb University get a earnings boost of about $7,900 above the typical income of interdisciplinary studies graduates.More… Request Information
+With 21 undergrads, Lipscomb University is one of most popular colleges to study interdisciplinary studies in United States.
+Interdisciplinary Studies students from Lipscomb University receive an earnings boost of approximately $7,900 above the average earnings of interdisciplinary studies graduates.More… Request Information

-Located in the suburb Norman, University of Oklahoma is a public school with a very large student population.
+Located in the midsize suburb Norman, University of Oklahoma is a public college with a fairly large student population.
 A Best Colleges rank of 266 out of 1,715 schools nationwide means University of Oklahoma is a great college overall.

 For those interested in pursuing a higher degree, University of Oklahoma also offers a Master's Degree in interdisciplinary studies.
-Soon after graduation, interdisciplinary studies students typically earn an average of $28,500 in their early careers.More… Request Information
+After graduation, interdisciplinary studies students generally earn about $28,500 in their early careers.More… Request Information

-Arizona is a fairly large public school located in the city of Tucson.
-This college ranks 353rd out of 1,715 schools for overall quality in the state of Arizona.
+Arizona is a fairly large public school located in the large city of Tucson.
+This school ranks 353rd out of 1,715 colleges for overall quality in the state of Arizona.

-There are roughly 349 interdisciplinary studies undergraduates studying this program at Arizona.
-University of Arizona interdisciplinary studies graduates earn $2,700 more than the average interdisciplinary studies student.More… Request Information
+There are about 349 interdisciplinary studies undergrads studying this degree at Arizona.
+University of Arizona interdisciplinary studies majors earn $2,700 more than the average interdisciplinary studies grad.More… Request Information

-WWU is a fairly large public school located in the city of Bellingham.
-This school ranks 368th out of 1,715 colleges for overall quality in the state of Washington.
+WWU is a fairly large public school located in the small city of Bellingham.
+This college ranks 368th out of 1,715 colleges for overall quality in the state of Washington.

-There are about 109 interdisciplinary studies undergraduates enrolled in this degree at WWU.
-After getting their bachelor's degree, interdisciplinary studies students usually earn about $31,800 at the beginning of their careers.More… Request Information
+There are about 109 interdisciplinary studies undergraduates studying this degree at WWU.
+Soon after getting their bachelor's degree, interdisciplinary studies students generally earn around $31,800 in their early careers.More… Request Information

 Located in the city Jacksonville, UNF is a public school with a large student population.
-This college ranks 501st out of 1,715 colleges for overall quality in the state of Florida.
+This school ranks 501st out of 1,715 schools for overall quality in the state of Florida.

-University of North Florida is a fairly popular college to study interdisciplinary studies in United States exceeding 106 graduations last year.
-Graduates of the interdisciplinary studies program earn an average of $32,200 in their early career salary.More… Request Information
+University of North Florida is a fairly popular school to study interdisciplinary studies in United States with more than 106 graduations last year.
+Graduates of the interdisciplinary studies program make about $32,200 for their early career.More… Request Information

-Fitchburg State is a medium-sized public school located in the suburb of Fitchburg.
+Fitchburg State is a moderately-sized public school located in the medium-sized suburb of Fitchburg.
 This school ranks 643rd out of 1,715 colleges for overall quality in the state of Massachusetts.

-There are about 92 interdisciplinary studies undergrads studying this degree at Fitchburg State.
-Fitchburg State University interdisciplinary studies majors receive $2,600 more than the average interdisciplinary studies student.More… Request Information
+There are approximately 92 interdisciplinary studies undergrads studying this program at Fitchburg State.
+Fitchburg State University interdisciplinary studies graduates earn $2,600 more than the typical interdisciplinary studies grad.More… Request Information

-Touro is a fairly large private not-for-profit school located in the large city of New York.
-This school ranks 897th out of 1,715 schools for overall quality in the state of New York.
+Touro is a large private not-for-profit school located in the city of New York.
+This school ranks 897th out of 1,715 colleges for overall quality in the state of New York.

-There are about 197 interdisciplinary studies undergraduates studying this degree at Touro.
-Interdisciplinary Studies majors from Touro College get a earnings boost of about $5,700 above the typical income of interdisciplinary studies majors.More… Request Information
+There are about 197 interdisciplinary studies undergrads studying this degree at Touro.
+Interdisciplinary Studies majors from Touro College get a earnings boost of approximately $5,700 above the typical earnings of interdisciplinary studies graduates.More… Request Information